For a "Community Stories" project created with a template and including an investment of $15,000.

 Step by step

-The total investment available for this call for proposals for the Small investment stream is up to $200,000.
+The total investment available for this call for proposals for the Small investment stream is $200,000.

-DMC invests $15,000 (excluding applicable taxes) in each accepted project.
+DMC invests $15,000 in each accepted project.
 To ensure the project’s linguistic quality, the portion of the budget dedicated to text preparation should be $6,000 to $8,000.
 This includes writing, editing, translation and comparative editing of both official languages.

 - Determine the subject and storyline.